chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    best function for each return intent as described in :ref:`Determining_Best_Functions`.
 If there is more than one best function for a given return intent, the compiler will issue an error stating that the call is ambiguous.
-Otherwise, it will choose which function to call based on the calling context as described in :ref:`Choosing_Return_Intent_Overload`.
+Otherwise, it will choose the target function from these best functions based on the calling context as described in :ref:`Choosing_Return_Intent_Overload`.

 Notation
 ~~~~~~~~